Home Online Business Blog Asset Management vs. Wealth Management

 What Is Asset Management?

-Asset managers’ primary goal is to put their clients’ money to work for them.2 Asset managers work with a broad range of clients, from institutional investors such as pension funds to individual investors with high net worth.
-They may work alone or as part of a larger firm.
+One of the reasons asset management is such a sought-after service is its relevance.
+A broad range of clients can benefit from asset management, from institutional investors with pension funds to individual investors interested in increasing their overall wealth to high-net-worth individuals for objectives ranging from active asset management to portfolio construction to retirement planning.
+They may work alone or as part of a larger asset management services firm.
 An asset manager may be referred to as a financial advisor, an investment broker or a registered investment advisor (RIA).

 Asset managers usually charge a fee for their services.
 This fee is often a percentage of the assets they manage and covers the costs associated with managing the assets and providing support and advice to their clients.

-Financial modeling allows asset managers to forecast future investment returns based on algorithms and statistical models.
-They analyze market trends to identify investments that best align with their clients’ goals.
+Financial modeling is one tool that asset managers may turn to when managing investment portfolios.
+Asset managers forecast a future return on investments based on predictive algorithms and statistical models.
+This can aid their clients in many areas of personal financial planning.
+They also analyze market trends to identify investments and asset classes that best align with their clients' financial goals.

 Risk management techniques help minimize the risks associated with investing.
-These techniques can include diversification, which involves spreading out investments; hedging, which is investing in one type of asset to offset losses in another; and stop-loss orders, which involves automatically selling an asset at a predefined price.
-Asset managers will develop risk-management strategies based on their clients’ goals and risk tolerance.
+Risk management strategies can include diversification, which involves spreading out investments; hedging, which is investing in one type of asset to offset losses in another; and stop-loss orders, which involves automatically selling an asset at a predefined price.
+Asset managers will manage risk with strategies based on their clients' goals and risk tolerance.

-Asset allocation strategies help investors build diversified portfolios that maximize returns and minimize risks.
-An asset manager may choose a mix of different types of assets, such as real estate, bonds and stocks, to ensure their clients aren’t too heavily invested in one particular type of asset.
+Asset allocation strategies help investors build diversified portfolios made up of index funds or different asset classes that maximize returns and minimize risks.
+Asset managers may choose a mix of different types of assets, such as real estate or bonds and stocks, to ensure their clients aren't too heavily invested in one particular type of asset.

-Asset managers use financial software to analyze market trends, track investment performance, and identify opportunities for new investments.
-This type of software can include research on potential investments, data analytics to try to predict future profit and portfolio management platforms that automate tasks related to managing investments.
+Financial analytics asset managers use financial software to analyze market trends, track the performance of financial instruments and other investments and identify opportunities for new investments.
+This type of software can include research on potential investments, as well as data analytics to try to predict future profit and portfolio management platforms that automate tasks related to managing investments.

-This type of research lets asset managers evaluate the future prospects and financial health of investments they’re considering.
-They’ll look at industry trends, financial statements and reports and other economic data to evaluate companies for their growth potential.
+Fundamental analysis is a specialized type of research that lets asset managers evaluate the future prospects and financial health of investments they're considering.
+They'll look at industry trends, financial statements, documents related to other financial instruments, reports and other economic data to evaluate companies for their growth potential.

 What Is Wealth Management?